-I again visited Fatehpur Sikri in Oct of 2015, this time wearing my travel blogger hat on the invitation of UP Tourism.
+I again visited this place in Oct of 2015, this time wearing my travel blogger hat on the invitation of UP Tourism.
 As soon as we reached Fatehpur Sikri I went looking for those jumping boys.
 But my guides informed me that the practice has been stopped a few years back.
 From a human rights perspective, I agree with them.
 But my memories were looking for a re-enforcement.
 I was curious to see how I would look at the young boys jumping from one of the tallest doors to a pond.
 Alas, the pond has also vanished and now there is no water body next to the Buland Darwaza.

 This time, however, I was more historically and culturally inclined.
-When I looked at the tall door, I visualized the old simple gate being broken after the news of the victory of Akbar in Gujarat came.
+When I looked at this tall door, I visualized the old simple gate being broken after the news of the victory of Akbar in Gujarat came.
 And the vigor with which the victory would get immortalized through this tall gate.
 You can still see the much smaller height gate at the backside of this tall façade.

-Salim Chisti Dargah
+Salim Chishti Dargah

-Salim Chishti dargah stands out behind the Darwaza with its pristine white marble and with mélange of Jaali patterns.
+Salim Chishti dargah stands out behind the Darwaza with its pristine white marble and with mélange of Jali patterns.
 While you admire the paintings inside the dargah and the jaali patterns playing with the sun rays and enchanting you, what stands out at this dargah is the devotion that you see on the faces praying here.
 Or tying little red threads on the jaali – as if jaali was made for this purpose only.
 So that the wishes of the devotees can stay with the saint as long as they are not fulfilled.
 Does it not sound like a reminder call to the saint?
-Salim Chishti dargah belongs to the same Silisila as Moinnudin Chisti dargah in Ajmer or Baba Bakhtiar Khaki dargah in Delhi or Nizammudian Auliya dargah in Delhi.
+Salim Chishti dargah belongs to the same Silisila as Moinuddin Chisti dargah in Ajmer or Baba Bakhtiar Khaki dargah in Delhi or Nizamuddin Auliya dargah in Delhi.

 Saint Salim Chishti

 Fatehpur Sikri was built in the honor of the saint Salim Chishti.
 Who blessed Akbar with sons and once his blessings came true, Akbar decided to move his capital near the saint.
-And built this whole new city called Fatehpur Sikri in late 16th CE.
+And built this whole new city in the late 16th CE.
 He smartly combined the two words – an Arabic ‘Fateh’ for victory and Hindi ‘Pur’ for the city.
-Sikri was the name of original village here that existed on the edge of a natural lake and finds a mention in Mahabharata.
+Sikri was the name of the original village here that existed on the edge of a natural lake and finds a mention in Mahabharata.

 Must see things at Fatehpur Sikri